anelllya/portfolio/docs/blog/posts/design-system-inputs.md

 [^1]: Bits of code -
 Articles on frontend engineering and more [When do the :hover, :focus, and :active pseudo-classes apply?](https://bitsofco.de/when-do-the-hover-focus-and-active-pseudo-classes-apply/){ target="blank" }

-The question is how can we link these properties to the Figma panel?
-Let's figure it out...
+The question is where and how can we link these properties to the Figma panel?
+Some of the component properties will refer to HTML attributes and others will be referring to CSS pseudo classes that will determine the final look of the components.
+Let's figure it out together...

 #### Figma component properties

+Connecting component properties in the Figma panel to those corresponding to HTML attributes (such as "Disabled," "Required") and associated with CSS pseudo-classes (like "Hover," "Focus") might not seem essential at first glance.
+However, when you're designing something meant to be both human-readable and developer-friendly, it's crucial.
+Avoiding the need for extensive explanations by ensuring clarity in design components fosters smoother communication between designers and developers.
+This connection enables them to effortlessly discuss and understand component behavior directly within the design tool, facilitating collaboration and streamlining the design and development process.

 1. Component name: **Input text**
 2. Show Placeholder: True / False
 3. States <span class="handnotes">CSS pseudo classes</span>:
-    - Valid
+    - Default (it becomes *valid*, after validation)
     - Hover
     - Focus
     - Invalid